OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 #### Footer
 The footer contains links to The Waffle Truck's social media profiles, allowing visitors to stay connected.

-#### Fire Page
-This page features information about waffles with a fire theme, including related images and content.

-#### Ice Page
-Similar to the fire page, the ice page presents information about waffles with an ice theme, along with relevant imagery and content.

-#### Image Gallery
-An image gallery displays enticing images of waffles, enticing visitors with visual appeal.

-#### Info Video
-A video provides additional information about The Waffle Truck, offering a dynamic way to engage with visitors.

 ### Future Features

 #### Image Carousel